phelps-matthew/Studio-Physics-Labs/README.md

-# PHYS-1501-Lab-Notebooks
+# Quantitative Lab Notebooks
-Quantitative laboratory notebooks for calc-based physics (UConn PHYS 1501)
+Series of self-contained notebooks designed for undergraduate physics labs.
+* Impleneted in ipython and Mathematica
+* Interactive curve fitting
+* Predominately based on new experiments
+* Preprogrammed Capstone files for live measurement display